-I think for most of us, our first time hearing about artificial intelligence (AI) came from some movie, TV show or media element.
+For most of us, the first time we likely heard about artificial intelligence (AI) came from some movie, TV show or media element.
 For me, it was some silly sci-fi movie years ago that involved a computer system that basically takes over the defense system and starts to induce war.
 You know the one I’m talking about… any film that sends a dire warning about the negative impact that AI will have on our world.

 But, of course, we all know that AI is not really about robots taking over.
 Instead, it’s about using the data we collect every day, leveraging computers and machines to problem solve and decision make, and unlocking new capabilities and speed — particularly in the business sector — so that humanity can focus on more value-add, creative pursuits.

 The gains for AI adoption and integration are huge.
 And that’s why it’s so important that we go beyond the sci-fi, the confusion, and the hype so that we can prepare our businesses to embrace an innovation that is already here.

 The reality is that we interact with AI all day long.
 GPS apps.
 Amazon shopping.
 Website chatbots.
 Netflix recommender engines.
 Though we may think it’s just cool new technology, the truth is that it’s been here for years and with every passing day it becomes more and more commonplace.

 Related Reading: 90-Day AI: 5 Quick Start AI-Powered Solutions

 So now, the reality for us as leaders is that we have a choice.
 Will we remain AI naïve?
 Or will we shift to AI aware?
 And how does each mindset impact not just our personal leadership influence, but our teams and the organization at large?

 Let’s take a look at the differences between the two mindsets and positions.